-Any student who has studied the modules NUR617 Preparation for Academic Success or NHS7D2 Principles of Wound Care or NHS794D Management of Diabetes or EDS745 Academic Practice in Higher Education at Wrexham University may be awarded Advanced Standing and be exempted from studying and taking the NHS7C6 Negotiated Module on this programme.
+Any student who has studied the NUR617 Preparation for Academic Success module at Glyndwr University may be awarded Advanced Standing and be exempted from studying and taking the NHS7C6 Negotiated Module on this programme.

 Furthermore, any student, who has studied a module/modules from within this validated programme as a Stand Alone Module/Single Module (within a five year period), and achieved the necessary credits, those credits will be imported onto their student record at the end of the programme.